Intuition relies on sensing energy. It is a moment to moment communication between your conscious mind and higher self.

 Use all your senses and observe what you see, hear, smell, feel and sense.
 Does the space feel welcoming and warm; chaotic and cluttered; harsh or cold?
 Notice the impact this space has on your energy field.

 Now move the experiment to your mind and think about a place you love to go to – where you always feel welcome and happy.
-As you think about it, remember what happens to your energy level as you enter that place.
-Do words like relax, expand, and wide open come to mind?
+As you bring this place to mind, notice what happens to your energy level.
+Do words like relax, expand, and recharge come to mind?

 You are being affected like this energetically all day, everyday but are most often not aware of it because this awareness is operating below your conscious mind.

 To develop your intuition is to develop more awareness.
-Start to tune into your surroundings.
+Start by tuning into your surroundings.
 When you enter a place for the first time, imagine you are pushing your senses outside your body to energetically “feel” it.
 What is the first thing you notice?
 Does it feel light, accepting, wild or unpleasant?
 Open your senses and see what comes in.

-Develop this same awareness around the people in your life, whether they are friends or strangers.
+Bring this same awareness to the people in your life, whether they are friends or strangers.
 Breathe deeply, center and extend your senses and see what you notice about this person’s energy.
 How does it feel to you?
 Every person has a distinct energetic vibration pattern and tone; it may be fast or slow, warm or cold, tense or relaxed, vibrant or lethargic.

 Ask how does this person feel to me?
 Are they happy, sad, nervous, calm, open or hiding something?
 Don’t rely on what they say to you to decide; this is an awareness exercise of what you sense.